slngshotx/PWM-slotcar-controller/README.md

 The Webserver will show up at 192.168.1.1 on the WiFi network slingshot-controller.
 All values are saved and will be loaded on power on.

+# Download and getting started
+For those not used to Github, probably the simplest way to get started is as follows.
+This assumes you have already installed the Arduino IDE, there are lots of articles on installing and using the Arduino IDE i.e. https://lastminuteengineers.com/getting-started-with-esp32/

+- Download a zip file containing the source code from here https://github.com/slngshotx/PWM-slotcar-controller/releases.
+- Extract or uncompress the zip file somewhere on your local disk.
+- Open the uncompressed folder and double click the file slot-controllerv3.ino.
+This should open all 3 files in the Arduino IDE.
+- In the Arduino IDE select the COM port and board type (probably "ESP32 Devkit") and compile and upload the code to your ESP32.